y-hwang/gLM/README.md

 mkdir batched_data
 python batch_data.py example_data/inference_example/test.esm.embs.pkl example_data/inference_example/contig_to_prots.tsv batched_data
 ```
 The output data directory (batched_data) now contains two files.
 The output directory (batched_data) which contains batch.pkl and prot_index_dict.pkl files.
 The former is the input containing your data input embeddings, and the latter contains the dictionary mapping from protein index to protein ID.

+we provide the expected output example_data/inference_example/test.esm.embs.pkl for your reference and this particular test example took us less than 1 minutes to run.

 #### 4. compute gLM embeddings.
 ```